googleate/Supercar2/exampleSite/content/blog/porsche-cayenne-s-2019-panoramic-roof.md

 type = "post"

 +++
-The Porsche Cayenne S Coupé (2019-2020) has a 2894cc gasoline engine with 6 cylinders located in v that reaches a maximum power of 441CV at 5700-6600rpm and maximum torque of 550Nm at 1800-5500rpm.
+The Porsche Cayenne S Coupé (2019-2020) has a 2894cc gasoline engine with 6 cylinders located in v that reaches.

+A maximum power of 441CV at 5700-6600rpm and maximum torque of 550Nm at 1800-5500rpm.
 Consequently, it is a mechanics with a specific power of 441CV, with turbo nutrition.

 Label C